We talk nearly every day with

 1.0 |

-zero, and fully balanced as all diagonal elements are equal.
+non-diagonal elements are zero, and fully balanced when all diagonal elements are equal.

 Covariances